Pressed Brick Sandwich is packed full of Italian meat, cheeses, olive paste, and more before being compacted into a delicious game day treat.

 3. Drizzle half of the vinaigrette on top.
 Arrange Provolone slices, then prosciutto and salami over artichoke hearts.

-5. Wrap the sandwich with plastic wrap and set something heavy like a brick or or cast-iron skillet on top for at least 1 hour.
+5. Wrap the sandwich with plastic wrap and set something heavy like a brick or cast-iron skillet on top for at least 1 hour.
 Slice to serve.

 Notes